Modi'in Illit: Khirbet Badd ‘Isa

 The excavations at the site were first protested by the Haredi community, but after the discovery Khirbet Badd ‘Isa was designated "a heritage site for the Haredi public" in 2011, and the Israeli government contributed NIS 3 million to develop the site, with another NIS 1 million reportedly coming from the Civil Administration.
 According to Mod'in Illit's Mayor Yaakov Gutterman of the Degel HaTorah party, the site "will operate according to the doctrines of our forefathers, according to the Jewish historical sources presented by the Bible, the Gemara and ancient Jewish sages only [and] will be open only to the Haredi public, which will keep it a proper place for them to visit and connect to their Jewish roots, without the distortions and disruptions of other places, where there is fear of hearing false opinions."

 Ḥorvat Abu a-Danin

 Another archeological site called Khirbet Abu ad-Danin is located on the northern slope of Nahal Modi'im, directly south of the city's built-up area.
 Finkelstein surveyed the site in the 1980s, and suggested that a public building might be located in the middle of the site.
 In 2004 and 2005, excavations were conducted, and uncovered the ruins of a rural Jewish village from the late Second Temple period.
-Archeological findingsi indicate that the community was founded in the second century BCE, had its apex in the first centuries BCE and CE, and ceased to exist following the Bar Kohkba revolt.
+Archeological findings indicate that the community was founded in the second century BCE, had its apex in the first centuries BCE and CE, and ceased to exist following the Bar Kokhba revolt.
 The site underwent some minor resettlement in the late Roman and Byzantine eras.